IN CELEBRATION OF THE BLACK-AND-WHITE PRINT To many, including some close photographer friends, Black-and-White is…

 I want to see how it ages on a few prints before I adopt it across the board, but I am quite optimistic about what I see.
 If prints will age with this look without seeping or weeping, which it looks as they will, I am going to change my mounting/framing accordingly.

 I’m not the first photographer to try this coating on fine art cotton prints.
 Not by a long shot, many have used it successfully for 150 years before me in fact.
-The literature seems positive overall and so does the look of the print!
+The literature seems positive overall and so does the look of the print, which is what really counts!

 “Portrait of Barbara Doux & Paul Gero at Santa Monica Pier”